aquashi/evasion-report/README.md

     spring.datasource.password=postgres
     ```

-4. Run the Maven project and the API is ready to use
+4. Run the Maven project and the API is ready to use.

 ---